About The SPORT Gallery

 Our galleries – in Toronto's Distillery District and Vancouver's Granville Island – bring the magazine to life with walls lined with our limited and open edition prints, vintage-inspired apparel, accessories, and books.

 The SPORT Gallery at Granville Island, Vancouver, opened in 2012.
-It features a wide selection of Vancouver and West Coast sports teams, as well as the classic Eastern teams.
+It features a wide selection of historic Vancouver from the Millionaires, to the Mounties, to the Grizzlies, as well as other historic West Coast sports teams.

 The SPORT Gallery is the exclusive representative of the SPORT Magazine Photographic Archive and has access to thousands of pieces of exceptional, iconic sports photography, the majority of which are unique, a large number of which were originally published in SPORT magazine, and many of which have never before been seen by the general public.